xiv-gear-planner/gear-planner/.github/ISSUE_TEMPLATE/patch-readiness-template.md

 Automated:
 - [X] Update game data from Xivapi
+  - [ ] If Xivapi has not tagged the new version, manually restart data api

 Manual:
 - [ ] Update sims with new potencies and other job mechanics